eProsima/Shapes-Demo-Docs/docs/liveliness.rst

 **Step-by-Step**

-First, you have to launch two instances and create a publisher and a subscriber:
+First, launch two instances and create a publisher and a subscriber:

 1 - Create a red square publisher:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance1)
    - Click on Publish.
    - Select SQUARE option for Shape and RED for Color.
-   - Select AUTOMATIC.
+   - Select AUTOMATIC for liveliness kind.
    - Set Lease Duration to 150.
 (The default write rate is 75 ms)

 2 - Create a square subscriber:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance2)
    - Click on Subscribe.
    - Select SQUARE option for Shape.
-   - Select AUTOMATIC.
+   - Select AUTOMATIC for liveliness kind.
    - Set a value for the Lease Duration higher or equal to the one stated for the publisher.
      (If the value of subscriber lease duration is lower the entities don't match)